Shahito/RAD_NetSimulation/README.md

 2 collaborators : Novakym et Daaren.

-Coming soon : console interface
+No updates planned. (we never know)
-No doc planned
+No doc planned.